Office 2010 Toolkit + EZ-Activator Download

 Something that Microsoft has worked hard to show is creating a consistent look and feel for all applications.
 All remnants of the Office 2003 interface have been removed except for minor utilities.
 Such as the Picture Manager or the image gallery, which remains the same).
 Download Office 2010 Toolkit 64 Bit Free and activate the latest version.

 Latest Translation Tools

-Other cool things are the newest translation tools that are now pre-installed.
-And previously, we could only use them after having installed a Windows Live Translator add-on.
-In Powerpoint, the new SmartArt templates have been added and new animations and transitions.
+Other cool things modern translation tools that are now pre-installed.
+And previously, we could only use them after installing a Windows Live Translator add-on.
+The new SmartArt templates, animations, and transitions have been added to Powerpoint.

-Along with this, we have that Word 2010 allows us to save files directly in SharePoint locations and that there is native support for opening and saving documents in ODF format, along with exporting reports to PDF (without having to install any add-on ).
+We also have that Word 2010 allows us to save files directly in SharePoint locations.
+There is native support for opening and saving documents in ODF format and exporting reports to PDF (without having to install any add-on ).

 More Powerful Contextual Menus